 Both are nice fantasies but people think they are entitled to such a partner way over their OWN league.

 When you are younger, you still have your good looks and a lot to offer and can grow with your partner.
-Better yourselves as a couple instead of hoping the above scenario is more than fantasy.posted almost 3 years ago
+Better yourselves as a couple instead of hoping the above scenario is more than fantasy.posted about 3 years ago

 I don’t want to get married.
 I want to have a lifetime partner to share my life with but I don’t think I have to get married in order to do this.
 With marriage will come expectations to have children, and that I do not want as well.posted over 2 years ago